Qumulo/docs/azure-administrator-guide/getting-started/deploying-instance-azure-native-qumulo.md

 {% include tip.html content="We recommend using round-robin DNS to [load balance](virtual-networking-prerequisites-azure-native-qumulo.html#load-balanced-endpoints) traffic across your service IP addresses." %}

-### To Log in to the Web UI
+### To Log in to the Qumulo Core Web UI
-To log in to the Web UI, you must identify your service endpoint.
+To log in to the Qumulo Core Web UI, you must identify your service endpoint.

 1. Click **Overview** and then copy the **Qumulo Core Web UI Login** URL.
 For example: